Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Workshops/Core_CommandLine/README.md

 ## Definitions used today

+1. Phil says, "Execute a command" - type it in, and hit Enter.
-1. Terminal - the application you use to access the command line
+2. Terminal - the application you use to access the command line
-2. Command line - the part of the terminal where you type in commands
+3. Command line - the part of the terminal where you type in commands
-3. Login node - the Sockeye server that you log-in to from the command line.
+4. Login node - the Sockeye server that you log-in to from the command line.
 You access this via the command line with ```ssh username@sockeye.arc.ubc.ca```
-4. Command - A specific thing we type into the terminal that performs some task, like changing a directory or copying a file.
+5. Command - A specific thing we type into the terminal that performs some task, like changing a directory or copying a file.
-5. File - A digital object, like a document or set of data, kept on the data storage/disk.
+6. File - A digital object, like a document or set of data, kept on the data storage/disk.
-6. Data storage / disk - computer hardware that stores/holds the data we process/generate.
+7. Data storage / disk - computer hardware that stores/holds the data we process/generate.
-7. Bytes - unit of measurement for digital "objects", e.g. files.
+8. Bytes - unit of measurement for digital "objects", e.g. files.
-8. RAM - Random access memory, how much data can be sotred in memory for quick retrieval, measured in bytes.
+9. RAM - Random access memory, how much data can be sotred in memory for quick retrieval, measured in bytes.
-9. Processors/CPUs - The workhorses of the computer, that execute tasks.
+10. Processors/CPUs - The workhorses of the computer, that execute tasks.
 Example, mapping a sequencing read to the human genome is performed by a CPU.
-10. Disk - where data is stored, mreasured in bytes.
+11. Disk - where data is stored, mreasured in bytes.

 ## Github Gist